pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool/register_stakepool.md

 * Submit a PR with pool metadata \(Temporary step until DB-sync is upgraded\)

 {% hint style="info" %}
-**WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys** So, when doing this on mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.
+**WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys** So, when doing this on mainnet you may want to generate these certificates in your local machine, taking the proper security measures to avoid exposing your cold keys to the internet.
 {% endhint %}

 ## Create a JSON file with your pool's metadata